fanhongtao/JDK/demo/jfc/Metalworks/README.txt

 Running Metalworks
 ==================

-To run the Metalworks demo on 1.2: java Metalworks
+To run the Metalworks demo on 1.2 <all platforms>: java -jar Metalworks.jar

 To run the Metalworks demo on 1.1.x on Solaris: setenv SWING_HOME <path to swing release>